acgeospatial/Julia_Geospatial/README.md

 ## An important note - UPDATE

-<b> Dec 2021 I have updated all the code for Julia 1.7.0.
-Plus added a new notebook and blog.
-Enjoy!</b>
+<b> Dec 2022 I have checked all the code for Julia 1.8.3 and it works.
+There is no promise of this being best practice, but enjoy!</b>

-brief blog post here - http://www.acgeospatial.co.uk/julia-prt4/ <br>
+brief blog post here (2021) - http://www.acgeospatial.co.uk/julia-prt4/ <br>

 ## Imagery